Mattw46/100-days-of-code/r1-log.md

 ### R1D7
 Continued with Apex but didnt get much done. wasted time making typos and simple mistakes.
 Mainly due to trying to get my hour of code done first thing.

+### R1D8
+Spend extra time on Apex to make up. tried to finish Apex for Admins.
+This included some SOQL.